 Protecting your data and the data of your customers is extremely important to us.
 We know you have questions about how we’re protecting that information, so what follows are details about some frequently requested information about Verix’s security.

-Verix scans our applications for vulnerabilities using static source code analysis, package dependency security scans, and dynamic testing.
+Verix scans our applications for vulnerabilities using static source code analysis, package dependency security scans, dynamic testing, and external penetration tests.

 Verix employees run a rigorous software development process with thorough security code reviews and quality assurance processes to ensure vulnerabilities are not introduced.

 Verix vets employees and performs background checks in accordance with local laws.
 Employees complete annual security training which covers topics such as data privacy, information security, and password security.